Therapy for Trauma

 Manhattan (In-Person) | New York & California (Online)

-Trauma is not defined only by what happened.
-It is defined by how your nervous system adapted in order to survive.
+Trauma is not defined only by the events you lived through.
+It is shaped by how your nervous system adapted in order to survive.

 Strong reactions that feel confusing or out of proportion

-A sense of being stuck in the past or bracing for the future
+A sense of being stuck between the past and the future

-Many people with trauma histories continue to function well outwardly while carrying significant internal strain.
-These responses are not signs of weakness.
-They are protective patterns that once made sense.
+Many people with trauma histories function well outwardly while carrying significant internal strain.
+These responses often made sense once, even if they no longer feel helpful now.

-Trauma often appears indirectly rather than through clear memories.
-It can show up as:
+Trauma often shows up indirectly rather than as clear memories.
+Day to day, it can look like:

 Difficulty relaxing or feeling safe in your body